-There are also existing pedestrian sidewalks and multi-use pathways connecting the subject site to the neighbourhood to the north and broader context as further detailed in the TIA.
+There are also existing pedestrian sidewalks and multi-use pathways connecting the subject site to the neighbourhood to the north and broader context as further detailed in the Transportation Report.

-3.3 Site Servicing and Stormwater Management
+3.4 Site Servicing and Stormwater Management

-The scoped Master Servicing Study ("MSS") and Functional Servicing Report, prepared in December 2024 by David Schaeffer Engineering Ltd. ("DSEL"), was prepared for the W-4 urban expansion area and the wider study area including the holdout parcels.
+The scoped Master Servicing Study ("MSS") and Functional Servicing Report, prepared in April 2025 by David Schaeffer Engineering Ltd. ("DSEL"), was prepared for the W-4 urban expansion area and the wider study area including the holdout parcels.
 It concludes that the study area is serviceable with existing infrastructure or planned and Council upgrades to local infrastructure.

-3.4 Natural Heritage
+3.5 Natural Heritage

-The Environmental Impact Study ("EIS") prepared by Kilgour & Associates Ltd. builds upon the previously approved Existing Conditions Report, dated January 19, 2024 and the agreed-upon constraints presented at the Public Open House #2 ("POH #2") held on July 18, 2024.
-It concludes that the proposed development could be sufficiently mitigated to limit net negative impacts to significant natural features or ecological functions of the subject site.
-Most of the forested portions of the subject site are indicated as Natural Heritage Features within Schedule C11a of the City OP, see Figure 7.
-The western portion of the subject site is a mixed Eastern White Cedar forest, a Poplar dominant deciduous forest, and meadow areas, with smaller areas of Scots Pine plantation and an Eastern White Cedar Swamp.
-The eastern portion of the subject site is dominated by a thicket community and open agricultural lands.
+The Environmental Impact Study ("EIS") prepared by Kilgour & Associates Ltd. dated April 14, 2025 builds upon the previously approved Existing Conditions Report, dated January 19, 2024 and the agreed-upon constraints presented at the Public Open House #2 ("POH #2") held on July 18, 2024.

+The EIS provides that the subject site does not include any: